 Send resume and cover letter to Pamela Mahlow at email@example.com.

-For Front Desk jobs, please fill out the application here and return it to the Arrillaga Center for Sports and Rec front desk located at 341 Galvez Street.
-You can also email the application to cardinalrec at stanford dot edu.
+For Front Desk jobs, please fill out the application here and return it to the Arrillaga Center for Sports and Rec (ACSR) front desk located at 341 Galvez Street or the Arrillaga Outdoor Education and Recreation Center (AOERC) at 285 Santa Teresa St. You can also email the application to recreation at stanford dot edu.
 Please be sure to include your email address on the application.

 Arrillaga Rec Center at SLAC